YosefLab/CZI-Immuneaging/data_processing/configs_templates/integrate_samples_configs.md

 The configuration file is formatted as json with the following fields:

 * `"sandbox_mode"` - `"True"` or `"False` to indicate whether running in sandbox mode or not.
 Always set to `"True"` if you are not an admin.
-Note that execution will fail and you will be alerted by the script if setting `"sandbox_mode": "True"` without AWS permissions of an admin.
+Note that execution will fail and you will be alerted by the script if setting `"sandbox_mode": "False"` without AWS permissions of an admin.
 * `"data_owner"` - name or username of the data owner (the person executing integrate_samples.py)
 * `"code_path"` - Absolute path to the data processing scripts (if cloning the repository then should end with `"data_processing/scripts"`)
 * `"output_destination"` - Absolute path that will be used for saving outputs